 In television movies and crime shows, lawyers are constantly pleading that their clients are not guilty by reason of insanity.
 This allows their guilty clients to spend easy time in an institution before quickly being released back into the public.
-In reality though, most Carlsbad criminal defense attorneys are hesitant to invoke the insanity defense even if there is sufficient evidence to prove that their client was not in his or her right mind at the time of the incident.
+In reality though, almost Encinitas criminal defense attorney is hesitant to invoke the insanity defense in criminal law cases, even if there is sufficient evidence to prove that their client was not in his or her right mind at the time of the incident.
 Here’s the reason the insanity defense is used in less than one percent of criminal trials.

-It’s largely because those who are found not guilty based on an insanity plea are still confined that the defense is so rarely used by experienced San Marcos defense lawyer.
-In fact, studies have shown that those who are committed as a result of an insanity defense tend to spend more time incarcerated than those found guilty of the same crime.
+It’s largely because those who are found not guilty based on insanity are still confined that the defense is so rarely used by experienced Encinitas criminal defense lawyer.
+In fact, studies have shown that those who are committed as a result of an insanity defense in criminal trials tend to spend more time incarcerated than those found guilty of the same crime.

-If you still aren’t sure whether or not the insanity defense may benefit you in your particular case, please call (760) 643-4050 OR (858) 486-3024 to schedule a free initial consultation with top Encinitas criminal lawyer Peter M. Liss.
+If you still aren’t sure whether or not the insanity defense may benefit you in fighting your particular criminal charges, please call (760) 643-4050 OR (858) 486-3024 to schedule a free initial consultation with top Encinitas criminal defense attorney Peter M. Liss.

 Creative Commons Image by Dima Bushkov